lc-cbot/workshop-austin/README.md

 ### Lab 1: Configuring LimaCharlie and Ingesting Logs

-We will use the free tier of LimaCharlie, this will allow us to easily ingest and view log data created for this lab, and then start writing and deploying detection and response rules.
+To begin, we will need to create an account within LimaCharlie and ingest the first set of logs for this workshop.
+We will use the community tier of LimaCharlie for this workshop, which will be yours to keep for free after the workshop.
+The community edition is limited to two sensors per organization and two organizations (four sensors in total).

 1. [Create a free LimaCharlie account](https://free.limacharlie.io) (please select Austin Workshop for the first option, feel free to use a burner email)
 2. Once you have an organization setup in LimaCharlie, log in to your LimaCharlie account and click on your organization's name